-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a three-part take on “Keeping Up With the Joneses” by looking at the top five comic book artists, comic book writers and comic book characters with the last name of Jones.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a three-part take on “Keeping Up With the Joneses” by looking at the top five comic book artists, comic book writers and comic book characters with the last name of Jones.

 Today we look at the top five writers with the last name of Jones!

 First off, a VERY SPECIAL nod to Louise Jones, a great writer who was also a great editor for years (beginning with Eerie for Warren).

 I just don’t believe that she ever wrote comics under the name Louise Jones (I think she was an editor under that name and all of her freelance writing work came as Louise Simonson).
 If she had written comics as Louise Jones, obviously she would be very high on this list.
 I just don’t believe she did, so while I still sort of want to, I just can’t justify placing her on the list – but she definitely deserves a mention.